amuhebwa/messenger-bot-tutorial/README.md

-# 🤖 Creating your own Facebook Messenger Bot - CMU-Africa 2017 Bot Party & Hackathon
+# 🤖 Create your own Facebook Messenger Bot

+# CMU-Africa 2017 Bot Party & Hackathon

 This tutorial is based on the following tutorials: